robguderian/cs-tech-primer/docs/10_maintaining_servers/readme.md

 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You need a server to run your software...
+You need a server to run your software
 --------------------------------------

 and you have no idea how to do that?
 Well, good news and bad news here: